VarunSai-DVS/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in `insecure.ts`

+- **NoSQL Injection Vulnerability**:
+  The query in the route is built directly from user input without proper validation or sanitization.
+This opens the door to NoSQL injection attacks where an attacker can manipulate the query to access unauthorized data.

+- **Lack of Access Control**:
+  There's no restriction on who can access the `/userinfo` route.
+Anyone who supplies a valid username can get user information, regardless of authentication.

+- **Exposing Sensitive Information**:
+  The server logs sensitive data like the username using `console.log()`, which could leak important system or user details that attackers might exploit.

-2. Briefly explain how a malicious attacker can exploit them.
+2. Briefly explain how a malicious attacker can exploit them

+- **Exploiting NoSQL Injection Vulnerability**:
+  An attacker can craft malicious input like `?username[$ne]=` to alter the MongoDB query logic.
+For example: `/userinfo?username={"$ne":""}`
+- This could return all users from the database, exposing private data such as usernames and passwords.

+- **Exploiting Lack of Access Control**:
+  Since access to `/userinfo` isn’t restricted, an attacker can submit requests with arbitrary usernames to retrieve sensitive information about other users.

-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+3. Briefly explain the defensive techniques used in `secure.ts` to prevent the information disclosure vulnerability

+- **Input Validation and Sanitization**:
+- First, it checks if `username` is a valid string.
+If not, it responds with a `400` status and a message: `Invalid username format`.
+- Then it sanitizes the input by stripping out all non-alphanumeric characters using a regular expression.
+This reduces the risk of NoSQL injection.